wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

     .Build();
 ```

-Now when I want to execute a YAML based prompt with the Azure OpenAI LLM provider, I can
+Now when we want to execute a YAML based prompt with the Azure OpenAI LLM provider, we
-use the following code:
+can use the following code:

 ```csharp
 var serviceSelection = new PromptExecutionSettings()